OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 - Good code is extendable.
 - Good code is less buggy.

 Functional programming is not some sort of code, nor is it a language but a paradigm.
 You could probably go with functional programming by using any language.
 However, some languages embrace it as a first-class citizen (or even dictate it).
-In contrast, some languages tend to be challenging or become too long to go with functional programming.
+In contrast, some languages tend to be challenging or become too verbose to go with functional programming.
 Thus above items about good code are not really relevant to the functional programming paradigm.
 I would like to emphasize once more the following:

 - Functional programming **does not** necessarily lead to more maintainable code, nor does it aim for that.